skyra-project/skyra/.github/PRIVACY_POLICY.md

 ## WHERE INFORMATION IS PROCESSED

-The Company is based in Spain and the Services are hosted from Germany.
+The Company is based in Spain and the Services are hosted from Germany (by netcup GmbH).
 No matter where you are located you consent to processing and transferring of your information in and to Germany, Spain, and other countries.
 The laws of Germany, Spain, and other countries governing data collection and use may not be as comprehensive or protective as the laws of the country where you live.

 ## OUR USE OF YOUR INFORMATION